Adding a fourth term: (w) makes it easier to work in 3D euclidian space.

 perspective / orthographic projection. near plane / far plane. clipping.

-You can use the Viewport Tranform to get to Screen Space (actual pixels)
+You can use the Viewport Transform to get to Screen Space (actual pixels)

 Coordinate systems we commonly reference for development.